-- (1) A greater share of the popular vote should be correlated with a greater share of legislative seats. - (2) For a broad range of starting points, a swing in the popular-vote share changes from one election to the next, leads to a swing in seat share in the same direction.
-This quality is closely related to the idea that seats should be competitive. - (3) The party that gets more votes also gets more seats.
+(1) A greater share of the popular vote should be correlated with a greater share of legislative seats.

+(2) For a broad range of starting points, a swing in the popular-vote share changes from one election to the next, leads to a swing in seat share in the same direction.
+This quality is often called "responsiveness," and is closely related to the idea of seats being competitive.

+(3) The party that gets more votes also gets more seats.

-Although these abstract principles are often not achieved in practice, they represent concepts by which to make an initial diagnosis of how well districting processes are succeeding, democratically speaking.
-It should be noted that these starting assumptions allow for the fact that single-member district systems inherently do not achieve proportional representation46.
-The three outcomes listed above are desirable because they describe a situation in which popular sentiment is represented dynamically in the legislature.
+It should be noted that these starting assumptions allow for the fact that single-member district systems inherently do not achieve proportional representation.
+Thus specific districting schemes and population distributions may recede from or approach proportional representation to different degrees, but in most cases not reach proportionality.
+Instead, the three outcomes listed above are desirable because they describe a situation in which popular sentiment is represented dynamically in the legislature.
 Conversely, deviation from these principles insulates the legislature from voters.

 In nationwide elections, majoritarian representativeness is the norm.
 In the U.S. House of Representatives, when a major party gets more than 50% of the vote, it almost always gets over 50% of the seats (Figure 1).
-In 35 elections, this basic principle has been violated only twice: in concepts to be expressed compactly, and sets a template that can be used by later scholars to perform their own calculations.
-For the three properties listed here, if V is the vote share won by one party and S is the fraction of legislative seats that it wins, the criteria can be stated quantitatively as
+In 35 elections, this basic principle has been violated only twice: in 1996 and in 2012.
+Thus, for the most part, national House elections meet property (3): the more popular party controls the House.